DenizOrsel/Nfieldtool/middleman/README.md

-This repo will hold all content for the proxy server which will let frontend and Nfield API talk to eachother.
+Home of the proxy server (aka middleman) which will let frontend and Nfield API talk to eachother.

+**INSTALLATION